Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Conclusions and outlook

 \section{Conclusions and outlook}

 The main aim of this paper was to check whether all classical $r$-matrices (up to an automorphism) for $D = 3$ inhomogeneous Euclidean and $D = 3$ Poincar\'{e} algebra, derived by Stachura as solutions of the homogeneous or modified Yang-Baxter equation \cite{Stachura:1998ps}, can be obtained as well via quantum IW contractions of classical $r$-matrices for the real (pseudo-)orthogonal algebras $\mathfrak{o}(4-k,k)$, $k = 0,1,2$.
-It turns out that this is indeed true -- the contracted $r$-matrices $\hat r_1$-$\hat r_6$ (cf. (\ref{eq:60.01})) do not contain certain terms present in the Stachura classes $r_1$-$r_6$ (cf. (\ref{eq:A0.04}-\ref{eq:A0.06})) but these terms are actually equivalent to $r_7$ and $r_8$.
+It turns out that this is almost true -- the caveats in the Poincar\'{e} case (cf. Subsec.~\ref{sec:5.2}) are that we recover $r_1$ only with $\beta = 0$ (i.e. without the term proportional to $r_7$), $r_2$ with $\theta' = 0$ and $r_6$ with $\theta^{\mu\nu} = 0$.
 In Sec.~\ref{sec:5.0}, we explicitly write down the $\mathfrak{o}(3) \vartriangleright\!\!< {\cal T}^3$ and $\mathfrak{o}(2,1) \vartriangleright\!\!< {\cal T}^{2,1}$ automorphisms that are necessary in order to connect our formulae with the ones provided by Stachura.
-Let us stress that the success of this work is based on the recently obtained complete classification of $r$-matrices for $\mathfrak{o}(4-k,k)$ ($k = 0,1,2$), in the unified setting of the $\mathfrak{o}(4;\mathbbm{C})$ algebra \cite{Borowiec:2017bs}.
+Let us stress that the success of the current work stems from the recently obtained complete classification of $r$-matrices for $\mathfrak{o}(4-k,k)$ ($k = 0,1,2$), in the unified setting of the $\mathfrak{o}(4;\mathbbm{C})$ algebra \cite{Borowiec:2017bs}.
 We also recall that the IW contraction parameter ${\cal R}$ in the context of classical and quantum 3D gravity (with the Lorentzian or Euclidean metric signature) directly corresponds to the cosmological constant.
-As we discussed in detail in the previous Section, our classification of $r$-matrices for $D = 3$ Poincar\'{e} and (A)dS algebras (as well as for the $D = 3$ inhomogeneous Euclidean and Euclidean (A)dS algebras) contains an extension of earlier results \cite{Osei:2017ybk,Ballesteros:2018te} for $r$-matrices compatible with 3D gravity.
+As we discussed in detail in the previous Section, our classification of $r$-matrices for $D = 3$ Poincar\'{e} and (A)dS algebras contains a confirmation of earlier results \cite{Osei:2017ybk} for $r$-matrices compatible with 3D gravity.